How to Deal with Valentine’s Day Heartbreak, According to a Breakup Coach

 • Go on a date with yourself...spend the day at an art museum, do a painting class, or go to the movies.

 • Candlelight meditation.
-Sit alone and enjoy the company of your Self.
+Sit alone and enjoy the company of yourself.
 The practice of self-love is very powerful.

 xo,